This post may contain affiliate links. See my disclosure policy.

 Can You Freeze Crack Chicken Casserole?

 Yes.
-To freeze, first allow the leftovers to cool completely before transferring them to freezer-safe airtight containers and place them in the freezer for up to 2-3 months.
+To freeze, first allow the leftovers to cool completely before transferring them to freezer-safe airtight containers and placing them in the freezer for up to 2-3 months.
 When ready to reheat, first allow the casserole to thaw in the refrigerator overnight.
 Reheat in the microwave or in the oven until it’s heated through.
 If the casserole looks a little dried out, stir in a few tablespoons of chicken broth or milk before reheating.

 More Amazing Casseroles